County Attorney

 Our Mission

 To conduct the prosecution of all felony offenses within the County and the prosecution of misdemeanors in the unincorporated areas.
 Advise law enforcement agencies and the grand jury.
 Assist crime victims and witnesses.
-Represent County government and its agencies, school districts, fire departments, and other public agencies.
+Represent County government and its agencies, and other public agencies.

 Matt Smith has been the Mohave County Attorney since December, 2003, when he completed former County Attorney Bill Ekstrom’s unexpired term.
 He was then elected as Mohave County Attorney in 2004, and re-elected in 2008.
 Matt is a graduate of the University of Arizona with a J.D., 1985, and Gannon University in Erie, Pennsylvania with a B.A. in Political Science, 1982.